SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ```

 ### Handling Decisions
-An authorization check will return a `Decision` object.
+An authorization check returns a `Decision` object.
 A decision can be in one of three states:

 - `granted`: the checked privilege is unconditionally granted
 - `denied`: the checked privilege is unconditionally denied